CODAIT/stocator/README.md

 #### Swift Driver configuration
-The following is the list of the configuration keys.
+The following is the list of the configuration keys

 | Key | Info | Default value |
 | --- | ------------ | ------------- |